mbonell/hello-world-tempest-plugin/README.rst

 ============
 Installation
 ============
 When Tempest runs, it will automatically discover the installed plugins.
-So we just need to install the Python packages which contain the plugin.
+So we just need to install the Python packages that contains the plugin.

 Clone the repository in your machine and install the package from the src tree: